 Epiphanius, however, pointed out that while the Bible says John was leaving for Asia, it does not say specifically that Mary went with him.
 He later stated that she was buried in Jerusalem.

-Since the 19th century, The House of the Virgin Mary, about 7 km (4 miles) from Selçuk, has been considered to have been the last home of Mary.
+Since the 19th century, The House of the Virgin Mary, about seven kilometers (4 miles) from Selçuk, has been considered to have been the last home of Mary.
 It is still a popular place of Catholic pilgrimage.

 The city and temple were destroyed by the Goths in 263.
 This marked the first precipitous decline of the city’s ages of splendor.
 However, the emperor Constantine the Great rebuilt much of the city and even constructed new public baths.